stockphrase/no-silo/content/courses/workshops/peer-reviews.md

 ## Workshop

-1. Visit our [library catalog search](https://www.library.dartmouth.edu/) and perform a search without the peer review box checked.
+1. Visit our [library catalog](https://www.library.dartmouth.edu/) and perform a search *without* the peer review box checked.
 Use the search string `zombie AND apocalypse`.
 What happens to the search results when you choose to filter the results by selecting `peer-reviewed content` in the left pane?

-2. Visit [Academic Search Complete](http://dartmouth.idm.oclc.org/login?url=http://search.ebscohost.com/login.aspx?authtype=ip,uid&profile=ehost&defaultdb=a9h) and perform the same search.
+2. Visit the database [Academic Search Complete](http://dartmouth.idm.oclc.org/login?url=http://search.ebscohost.com/login.aspx?authtype=ip,uid&profile=ehost&defaultdb=a9h) and perform the same search as above.
 This database uses the term `Scholarly (Peer Reviewed) Journals` for its search limiter.
 What happens to the search results when you use the limiter?

 3. Find a few other databases associated with a research topic or field of study that is important to you.
 You can use the [Research Guides](https://researchguides.dartmouth.edu/?b=s) to locate them.
 View a few of these databases, selected at random, and see how they approach, or fail to approach, this feature.